czaper0/weather_checker/README.md

+==Experimental repository for steganography learning purposes only!
+Do not clone!==

 # GUI Weather Checker App

-This is simple Web Scraping project using beautifulsoup4 and requests module
+This is simple Web Scraping project using beautifulsoup4 and requests module.

 ## Prerequisites